-- ▶ The chart shows the ultimate claim frequency and reported to date claim frequency for at-fault and mostly at-fault claims - The ultimate frequency for at-fault claims is broadly consistent with the previous full valuation in December 2022 (i.e. green line vs yellow line) for accident quarters before 2022 - The gap between reported to date claim frequency and ultimate frequency illustrates the claims which have incurred but not yet been reported (IBNR), or claims that have not yet been determined as 'at-fault'.
-For accident periods in December 2017 to 2020Q4, it is not expected that there will be any material additional at-fault claims reported - The observed reduction in 2020Q1, 2020Q2 and 2021Q3 is due to a reduction in exposure during the COVID-19 lockdowns in NSW - Claim frequencies for 2021Q4 to 2023Q2 are projected to increase compared to 2021Q4 due to an increase in exposure, but at a level that is below pre-COVID-19 levels - For accidents occurring after 1 April 2023, the fault status of the claim may be undetermined for up to 9 months post the claim received date, and therefore the gap between ultimate and reported to date claim frequency for the 2023Q2 and 2023Q3 accident quarters is likely to remain for longer compared to prior accident quarters.
+- The chart shows the ultimate claim frequency and reported to date claim frequency for at-fault and mostly at-fault claims - The ultimate frequency for at-fault claims is broadly consistent with the previous full valuation in December 2022 (i.e. green line vs yellow line) for accident quarters before 2022 - The gap between reported to date claim frequency and ultimate frequency illustrates the IBNR claims or claims that have not yet been determined as 'at-fault'.
+For accident periods in December 2017 to 2020Q4, it is not expected that there will be any material additional at-fault claims reported - The observed reduction in 2020Q1, 2020Q2 and 2021Q3 is due to a reduction in exposure during the COVID-19 lockdowns in NSW - Claim frequencies for 2021Q4 2023Q2 are projected to increase compared to 2021Q4 due to an increase in exposure, but at a level that is below pre-COVID-19 levels - For accidents occurring after 1 April 2023, the fault status of the claim may be undetermined for up to 9 months post the claim received date, and therefore the gap between ultimate and reported to date claim frequency for the 2023Q2 2023Q4 accident quarters is likely to remain for longer compared to prior accident quarters.